TV Globo: 1980s to 1990s era

-1995–1999: Into the 21st century and the 5th century of Brazil

-Globo turned 30 on 1 January 1995.
-The highlights of the year included the opening of the brand new Estúdios Globo studios and the launch of a new youth oriented program: Malhação, plus its Festival 30 Anos (30 Years Festival) commemorative series.
+TV Globo turned 30 on 26 April 1995.
+The highlights of the year included the opening of the brand new Projac (now Estúdios Globo) studios and the launch of a new youth oriented program: Malhação, plus its Festival 30 Anos (30 Years Festival) commemorative series.
 It was the year that Os Trapalhões ended a long successful run on the network, and the Plim Plim interval idents were updated by various cartoonists for the anniversary.
 Globo suffered a year of audience losses but in 1996 audience share began to increase until they were the nation's number one network, aided by brand new programs (among them were the telenovela O Rei do Gado and the very popular sitcom Sai de Baixo) and its coverage of the 1996 Summer Olympic Games in Atlanta, coupled with changes in the newsrooms.
 Globo was the first Brazilian network to have its own news channel, Globo News, which started in the same year.
 Now based in both São Paulo and Rio de Janeiro, the latter the main headquarters, it broadcast replays of Globo news programs, and had its own news programs and commentaries.
 The network ratings were threatened by the top rated programming from SBT and Record, but in 1998 the network recovered its top place with its 1998 FIFA World Cup live coverage, although violent images became an issue when its 9 P.M. telenovela Torre de Babel was pulled off the air.
 Holiday programming was boosted by its New Year's Eve premiere of Show da Virada, Aloysio Legey's creation and Brazil's response to international New Year television celebrations worldwide.
 That year was also the start of its ground breaking Brazil 500 project aimed at preparing the nation for its 500th anniversary of European discovery.
+The first clock was installed in Porto Seguro on 31 December 1997.

 Globo has since expanded to become the largest TV Network in Brazil, with over $2 billion in revenue in 1992.